Academy of Software Engineering

 Computer Science and Software Engineering

 CSE implements the College Boards 2013 CS Principles framework.
 Using Python® as a primary tool and incorporating multiple platforms and languages for computation, this course aims to develop computational thinking, generate excitement about career paths that utilize computing, and introduce professional tools that foster creativity and collaboration.
-This course can be a student's first course in computer science, although we encourage students without prior computing experience to start with Introduction to Computer Science.
+This course can be a student's first course in computer science, although we encourage students without prior computing experience to start with Computer Science Principles Year 1.
 CSE helps students develop programming expertise and explore the workings of the Internet.
 Projects and problems include app development, visualization of data, cybersecurity, robotics, and simulation.
 The course aligns with CSTA 3B standards.
-Download detailed course outline.

 Web Design is a hands-on introduction to designing, building, and launching websites.
 Students learn about web development including HTML coding, usability, design, and web-based publishing tools.
 Students determine business requirements, gather web content, create web pages, conduct usability testing, launch their websites, and plan how to attract traffic.
 Finally, students take a look at various career opportunities in web design.